Corey Seager Preview, Player Props: Rangers vs. Mariners

 Corey Seager At The Plate

-- Among the qualifying hitters, he ranks fifth in batting average, while his on-base percentage ranks eighth and he is second in slugging.
+- Among qualifying batters, he ranks fifth in batting average, while his on-base percentage ranks ninth and he is second in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.